Carroll College Mission Statement

 New format officially adopted by the Carroll College Board of Trustees November 7, 2014

-- to seek truth in all intellectual pursuits without fear or prejudice
+- We seek truth in all intellectual pursuits without fear or prejudice

-- to engage with many voices, even those outside one’s own perspective, with empathy and generosity
+- We engage many perspectives, including those outside our own, with empathy and generosity

-- the contributions by members of all religious faiths and all persons of good will to the Carroll community
+- We share a common pilgrimage with members of all religious faiths and all persons of goodwill